Multiparameter estimation for qubit states with collective measurements: a case study: Two-parameter estimation for qubit states

 \subsubsection{Measurement with $\Jvec^2$ and $L_\varphi$}

 We look for collective measurements that preserve information about the second parameter, say $\varphi$, when accessing information about the first parameter, say $\varepsilon$.
-Indeed, as $\varphi$ serves as the angle of rotation generated by angular momentum $J_y$, see Eq.~(\ref{eq:rhoN}), it is inviting for us to consider measuring the angular momentum squared operator, $\Jvec^2$, which is invariant under rotation, for estimation of $\varepsilon$.
-Then, as $\Jvec^2$ commutes with $L_\varphi$---one can explicitly confirm with Eq.~(\ref{eq:SLDphi}), we can at the same time measure the eigenstates of $L_\varphi$ and so estimate $\varphi$ with optimal precision, i.e., in the $\nu\rightarrow\infty$ limit,
+Then, as $\varphi$ serves as the angle of rotation generated by angular momentum $J_y$, see Eq.~(\ref{eq:rhoN}), it is inviting for us to consider measuring the angular momentum squared operator, $\Jvec^2$, which is invariant under rotation, for estimation of $\varepsilon$.
+Indeed, as the eigenvalues or spectrum of the state $\rho(\thetavec)$, which is $\frac{1\pm s(\varepsilon)}{2}$, is related exclusively to the parameter $\varepsilon$ but not the parameter $\varphi$, the estimation of $\varepsilon$ can also be viewed as estimation of the spectrum of $\rho(\thetavec)$, where Keyl and Werner have shown that the $\Jvec^2$ measurement on $\rhoN(\thetavec)$ produces estimates that have vanishing error as $N\rightarrow\infty$ \cite{Keyl2001}.
+This fact has also been discussed in \cite{Demkowicz2020}, and similar conclusions can also be observed in Refs.~\cite{Hayashi2008,Bagan2006}.